Andrettin/Wyrmsun/readme.txt

 - Added wood pile object, replaces trees as the source of lumber in cave and dungeon maps (graphics by Jinn).
 - The wyrm skeleton now has a non-horned variation (graphics by b_o).
 - Decorations no longer show as points on the minimap.
+- Added new fog of war graphics (by Jinn).

 * Units
 - Dwarven ballistas and gnomish caravans are now repairable.